flant/shell-operator/README.md

 Shell-operator is a tool for running event-driven scripts in a Kubernetes cluster.

-This operator is not an operator for a particular software as prometheus-operator or kafka-operator.
+This operator is not an operator for a _particular software product_ as prometheus-operator or kafka-operator.
 Shell-operator provides an integration layer between Kubernetes cluster events and shell scripts by treating scripts as hooks triggered by events.
 Think of it as an operator-sdk but for scripts.

 Shell-operator provides:
 - __Ease the management of a Kubernetes cluster__: use the tools that Ops are familiar with.
 It can be bash, python, ruby, kubectl, etc.